juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 **Instructions**

 The data sets available in your environment are 10% of their original size, to allow the code in this exercise to evaluate quickly.
-(This means you may see some warnings.)
+(This means you may see some warnings, such as about rank-deficient fits.)

 - Which data set should you train these models with, `car_train` or `car_test`?
 - Train these models using bootstrap resampling.
 The method for this is `"boot"`.